Ibrahim Falah: Political career

 In 2014, Falah was elected a member of the People's Majlis to represent Inguraidhoo constituency, he was sworn in May 2014, and left the position following the 2019 Maldivian parliamentary election.

 In April 2024, Falah was elected a member of the People's Majlis, and on 28 May 2024, he was sworn in to the position, representing Raa Inguraidhoo constituency.
 He later became the 20th Parliament Majority leader, as a member of the People's National Congress.
 In August 2024, he was elected the chair of the Housing Committee at the parliament.

 Impalement of journalists

 In relation to the controversial Maldives Media and Broadcasting Regulation Bill, Falah called for the impalement of journalists.
 He received backlash online and from the opposition.
 Falah defended himself by saying he didn't call for anyone to be executed.
 The Maldives Journalists Association filed a police case over his remarks saying that his remarkes contradict the principles of Islam.
-President Mohamed Muizzu vowed an investigation into his remarks but didn't condemn his remarks which drew crticism from civil society groups.
+President Mohamed Muizzu vowed an investigation into his remarks but didn't condemn his remarks which drew criticism from civil society groups.
 The Maldives Police Service consulted the Prosecutor General's Office (PGO) in Falah's investigation.